pavelmasek/elasticsearch-workshop/lesson-0/README.md

 # Lesson zero

-1. Follow steps [from](../) about environment preparation.
+1. Follow steps [from](../) about environment preparation & Make sure everything is up & running.
-2. Make sure everything is up & running.
+2. Run command `npm i`.
 3. Run command `npm start migrate`.
 This will populate your local database with sample data.
 4. Playground is ready so go to play.